NicoVogel/typescript-lecture/src/plugins/highlight/README.md

 - highlight lines without showing line numbers
 - highlight only parts within one line (not yet implemented)
+  - todo: implement merge of many ranges within one line
+  - todo: implement split of existing span's to only highlight what is actually needed

 ## TODO: check if it can be contributed to the original